MyGodItsFull0fStars/LLL-CAdViSE/README.md

 Supported instance types can be found at [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5/).

 Other solutions to this problem can be found at [Troubleshoot Link](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ts-as-instancelaunchfailure.html).

+### Stuck in Instance Network Reachability Loop

+If the script gets stuck when waiting for an EC2 instance network interface being reachable, the cause is likely a misconfiguration in the AWS security group of inbound rules.
+A possible solution can be found at [Fix Not Being Able to Ping EC2](https://arcadian.cloud/aws/2022/07/01/4-reasons-you-cannot-ping-your-aws-ec2-instance-and-how-to-fix-them/).

 ## Acknowledgement